UCL-ARC/python-tooling/docs/pages/docs.md

-With Python, as with many other languages, it's very common to automatically create a web page with documentation built from [docstrings] in your package's API.
+With Python, as with many other languages, it's very common to automatically create a web page with documentation built from [docstrings] in your package's _application programming interface_ (API).
 For your package to be easily reusable we recommend you build documentation pages and host them somewhere.

 If you're using GitHub, the simplest is to host your docs on [GitHub pages].